charlesrogers/product_management/qualitative_research/discover_objectives.md

-# Discover Objectives
+# Discovering Objectives

-## Strategic Interviews
+Strategic Interviews
-### Overview of their process
+## Mapping their process
-Go over their high-level process to see what they must do to accomplish their high-level objective (job).
+Go over a target individual's process to see what they must do to accomplish their high-level objective (job).
+It helps to interview people who are experienced because those who are new often haven't faced enough setbacks to know just how complex the space truly is.
-Sometimes drawing a a quick process diagram helps you see what you are missing in your understanding.
+Sometimes it helps to draw a quick process diagram or timeline while they are explaining things to see if you are missing something in your understanding--if you can't acurately describe their job start to finish you are still missing things.
-###
+### Discovering Objectives
 There are many ways to uncover "pain points" in a job, and the following 4 questions are quite useful in doing so.
 At each step of the process, ask:
 1. Speed - "What makes [step x] time consuming, slow, difficult to execute, complex, mentally taxing, etc."